CombineExtensions/CxDisposeBag/README.md

 # DisposeBag

-## A µFrameworkRetain to retain `AnyCancellable` objects.
+## A µFramework to retain `Cancellable` objects.

 Working with Combine is great, but I'm not a big fan of having to assign a `Cancellable` to a variable just to keep it around.

-With a `DisposeBag` we can omit assigning an `AnyCancellable` to a variable and worry less about the semantic meaning of the variable and let the declaritive nature of Combine speak for itself
+With a `DisposeBag` we can omit assigning an object conforming to`Cancellable` to a variable and worry less about the semantic meaning of the variable and let the declaritive nature of Combine speak for itself:

 ```swift
 let passthrough = PassthroughSubject<Void, Never>)()